 Skip to Content

-Yes, excepting children under three years of age and those with documented medical exceptions.
+Yes, though the rules for when face covering is required differ for vaccinated and unvaccinated individuals.
 In the case of a documented medical exception, accommodations will be provided.
 These accommodations, however, cannot include attendance at in-person classes or events.